Excyto/PixLeZ/Readme.md

 ### Add your own Effects and Modes

 You are able to add your own effects and modes to the PixLeZ-Package.
-Feel free to share your code with me and I will extend the PixLeZ-Package with your features.
+Feel free to share your code with me and I will extend the PixLeZ-Package with your features or simply create a Pull Request.

 Add your code in `Blink.py` under the last effect or mode, depending on your purpose.
 Just add an further `if-condition` with an unique `index`.
-Use the [adafruit-ws2801 API](https://github.com/adafruit/Adafruit_CircuitPython_WS2801) to expand the code.

 ```python
 if self.effect == [unique effect Number]: